 “…year two of Hitler’s Fuehrer Germany finds Germany comparable to a mass of cooling lava after a volcano eruption with some people getting burned and nobody certain where the lava will finally settle…”

-Demonstrating a natural aptitude for language, Shultz spoke English, French and German, her mother’s native language.
+Demonstrating a natural aptitude for language, Schultz spoke English, French and German, her mother’s native language.
 She secured positions as a language teacher in Berlin during the First World War when, according to some sources, her mother fell ill and they could not return to America.
 When the Chicago Tribune was seeking multilingual in-country reporters, Schultz secured the job, rising to bureau chief by 1926.

-But with the rise of Hitler’s Nazi party, Schultz’ job became more dangerous.
+But with the growing power of Hitler’s Nazi party, Schultz’ job became more dangerous.
 While she saw clear evidence of Hitler’s evil intentions for war and Jewish extermination she had to remain impersonal in order to maintain her position of access—especially after other Allied journalists had been expelled from Germany.
 Taking extreme risks, Schultz filed her most explosive and revealing reports under a pseudonym while traveling outside of Germany.

 Today a group of Westporters who remember Sigrid Schultz are working to place a commemorative plaque at the site of Schultz’ former downtown home, which was bulldozed, along with others, to create a public parking lot.